arqalite/fire-king-guide/src/combos/ponix/sacred/3-sacred-high-garunix-kirin.md

-### Sacred + High Garunix + Kirin (with Ulcanix in GY, Ponix in your hand)
+### Sacred + High Garunix + High Kirin (with Ulcanix in GY, Ponix in your hand)

-The goal of this line is to end on 2 Hyang materials + Kirin, and let Kirin get destroyed by Hyang, giving you a Special Summon and an extra pop.
+The goal of this line is to end on 2 Hyang materials + High Kirin, and let High Kirin get destroyed by Hyang, giving you a Special Summon and an extra pop.

 If you choose to Special Summon Ulcanix, you can then pop Hyang to add a Fire King from your Deck to your hand, giving you plenty of flexibility in setting up for your next turn.